cytoscape/cytoscape-manual/docs/Node_and_Edge_Column_Data.md

 them, simply unselect the column using the **Select Columns**
 ![ShowColumns.png](_static/images/Columns/ShowColumns.png)
 button.

+Columns in the Table Panel can be renamed by right-clicking on the column header and selecting **Rename Column...**.
+The Table Panel supports name spaces, so if you have several columns with related information, you can create a namespace.
+Namespace and column name are separated by a double colon (::).
+For example, if the data includes multiple columns with cellular compartment information, you can edit the column titles in the format **compartment::cytosol**, **compartment::endosome** etc, which will create a namespace **compartment** with several associated columns.
+It is then possible to perform operations such as **Show/Hide** on all columns in a namespace.

 <a id="import_data_table_from_public_databases"> </a>
 ## Import Data Table from Public Databases